JuodaanViinaa/Laboratorio/README.md

 This function allows the extraction of a single data point from the .xlsx individual files.
 It is useful to quickly extract measures such as the number of completed trials (if such data is available in one of the MedPC arrays).
 The arguments `"cell_row"` and `"cell_column"` dictate the position of the cell whose data will be extracted: if the data point is located, say, in cell "B15", then the required arguments will be `"cell_row": 15` and `"cell_column": 2`.

 ![image](https://user-images.githubusercontent.com/87039101/140596672-7213c34d-061c-4d05-a4bc-eced2abb65c5.png)

+In order to get the location of the data point of interest the user may run the `.convert()` method and manually inspect one of the produced files.

 The `"sheet"` and `"summary_column_dict"` arguments determine the way in which the extracted data point will be written on the summary file. `"sheet"` indicates the name of the sheet in which the data point will be written.
 This name must correspond with one of the elements of the sheet list given as an argument to the `Analyzer` object. `"summary_column_dict"` is the dictionary that relates each subject with the column in which their data will be written.